That Vision Thing: Writing

 "That Vision Thing" was the first Angel script written by Jeffrey Bell, who went on to both write and direct many subsequent episodes.
 Bell, who was recruited from The X-Files, included a reference to a creature he created for The X-Files episode "Alpha" called a "Wanshang Dhole" and came up with the demon jailer Skip, although he was originally called Bob.
 Played by actor David Denman, Skip was renamed as a tribute to producer Skip Schoolnik and quickly became a fan favorite.
 Executive producer David Greenwalt says, "People are insane for Skip.
 Not since Angel appeared on Buffy have I seen people go wild for a character like this."
 Greenwalt theorizes that their new special-effects shop Almost Human was partly responsible for the positive fan reaction.
 Makeup artist Robert Hall explains that Bell "described Skip enough for us to get a cool feeling about what he could look like, but he wasn't really restrictive."
 Hall and the rest of Almost Human created the character in less than a week.
 "It was a series of cool, happy accidents," Hall says.
 "We went so totally extreme with the design, and David went so deadpan with the dialogue, and Jeff went so out there with the scene, that it all came together, accidentally."

-Acting

 Actress Charisma Carpenter says that although the visions aren't usually difficult to portray, the physical manifestation of the visions in this episode were "a little bit more challenging than I had anticipated."

-This episode marks David Boreanaz and Charisma Carpenter's 100th appearances as Angel and Cordelia Chase respectively.

-This episode is Kal Penn's second appearance in the Buffyverse; he previously appeared in the Buffy episode "Beer Bad" as Hunt.